weseek/growi/THIRD-PARTY-NOTICES.md

-crowi-plus uses third-party libraries or other resources that may
+GROWI uses third-party libraries or other resources that may
-be distributed under licenses different than the crowi-plus software.
+be distributed under licenses different than the GROWI software.

 In the event that we accidentally failed to list a required notice,
 please bring it to our attention through any of the ways detailed here :